ballerina-platform/ballerina-dev-website/swan-lake/learn/observing-ballerina-code.md

 ## Distributed Tracing

 Tracing provides information regarding the roundtrip of a service invocation based on the concept of spans, which are structured in a hierarchy based on the cause and effect concept.
-Tracers propagate across several services that can be deployed in several nodes, depicting a high-level view of interconnections among services as well, hence coining the term distributed tracing.
+A trace can spread across several services that can be deployed in several nodes, depicting a high-level view of interconnections among services as well, hence coining the term distributed tracing.